 The Presidio Trust prepared a Watershed Sanitary Survey for Lobos Creek.
 It is updated every five years.
-It was last updated in November 2011.
-A copy is available for review at the Presidio Trust office by calling (415) 561-2713.
-As of 2011, potential contaminant sources included wastewater collection systems (primarily that of the San Francisco Public Utilities Commission), urban runoff, commercial and residential activity in the Richmond District of San Francisco, and landfill/environmental sites.
-In 2015, Lobos Creek sample analysis results detected low levels (0.75 parts per billion) of Tetrachloroethylene (PCE), likely from dry cleaning establishments located throughout the neighboring Richmond District.
-However, samples from finished water (i.e., posttreatment) have not detected any PCE.
-In 2015, Lobos Creek also contained detectable levels of nitrates that may come from leaks in the San Francisco combined sanitary/stormwater sewer system; the nitrate levels, however, have never exceeded the Maximum Contaminant Level (MCL) in finished water.
+It was last updated in December 2016.
+A copy is available for review at the Presidio Trust by calling (415) 561-2713.
+In this survey, potential contaminant sources included wastewater collection systems (primarily that of the San Francisco Public Utilities Commission), urban runoff, commercial and residential activity in the Richmond District of San Francisco, and landfill/environmental sites.
+In 2017, Lobos Creek sample analysis results detected low levels (0.62 parts per billion) of Tetrachloroethylene (PCE), likely from dry cleaning establishments located throughout the neighboring Richmond District.
+However, samples from finished water (i.e., post-treatment) have not detected any PCE.
+In 2017, Lobos Creek also contained detectable levels of nitrates that may come from leaks in the San Francisco combined sanitary/storm water sewer system; the nitrate levels, however, have never exceeded the Maximum Contaminant Level (MCL) in finished water.

-The landfill/environmental sites identified in the 2011 sanitary survey include a former military missile site and two landfills located northeast of the creek.
+The landfill/environmental sites identified in the 2016 sanitary survey include a former military missile site and landfills located northeast of the creek.
 These sites were cleaned up as part of the Presidio Trust remediation program.
-Ground water monitoring has been conducted at all three remediation sites before and after cleanup to ensure the Trust's potable water sources remain safe.
-Other potential contaminant sources identified in the 2011 sanitary survey include gas stations, landfills, chemical storage, metal fabrication, and plastics producers.
+Ground water monitoring has been conducted at all remediation sites before and after clean-up to ensure the Trust's potable water sources remain safe.
+Other potential contaminant sources identified in the 2016 sanitary survey include recreational use, unauthorized camps, vegetation/habitat management, and wildlife.
 Though these types of activities exist within the watershed boundary, there is no evidence that they contaminate the water supply.

-The Lobos Creek Watershed Sanitary Survey will be updated in 2016.
+The Lobos Creek Watershed Sanitary Survey will be updated in 2021.